MattiSG/MooGIS/Docs/Architecture.md

 ----------

 Root namespace: `MooGIS`.
+- `MooGIS` is the main controller class, that will bind a `MooGIS.View.*` instance to a `MooGIS.Model.Source` instance and handle all filter chains.
 - `MooGIS.View` contains all view classes.
-- `MooGIS.Model` contains all model classes (thank you captain obvious!)
-	* `MooGIS.Model.Source` is the superclass of any class that wants to be used as a source of features to be displayed on a view.
+- `MooGIS.Source` is the superclass of any class that wants to be used as a source of features to be displayed on a view.
 A [composite](http://en.wikipedia.org/wiki/Composite_pattern) pattern is used here, so that filtered and chained sources are still `Source` instances themselves.
-- `MooGIS.Controller` is the main controller class, that will bind a `MooGIS.View.*` instance to a `MooGIS.Model.Source` instance and handle all filter chains.
 - `MooGIS.Filter` is the namespace for all classes that define filters over a `Source`.
 - `MooGIS.Renderer` is the namespace for all classes that define renderers over a `Source`.